 So after you build a little bit of rapport, then oftentimes it’s just asking questions.
-So you figure out what you’re selling and then you’re just asking questions, figuring out why they called, why they’re interested, what brought them to you.
+You figure out what you’re selling and then you’re just asking questions, figuring out why they called, why they’re interested, what brought them to you.
 Sometimes you just start at the beginning of the journey.
 So what led you to me?
 Was it a Livestream video?
 Was it a search?
 Did you see a piece of content?
 Did you download something?
 What were you looking for when you came to find me?

-The goal of the call is to get them to go where you want them to go, though.
+The goal of the call is to get them to go where you want them to go.
 That’s the point of a good sales conversation, so you want them to arrive at the solution that you are selling, ideally, at the same time as you are, you know what I mean?
 So if you have 45 minutes for a call, then you start kind of getting it in there about 35 minutes so you can talk about the offer a little bit, and that’s the part that takes the practice.

-When I first started doing sales calls I was so weird about it because it was like, sometimes I would hit it just right, sometimes I wouldn’t.
-And sometimes I’d start winding into the offer and kind of start winding out, you know what I mean, but it’s fueling the ebb and flow of the conversation about your professional services, and then moving in the direction that you need them to go.
+When I first started doing sales calls, I was so weird about it.
+It is because it was like, sometimes I would hit it just right, sometimes I wouldn’t.
+I’d start winding into the offer and kind of start winding out.
+You know what I mean, but it’s fueling the ebb and flow of the conversation about your professional services.
+Moving in the direction that you need them to go.
 And there are all kinds of really, really interesting things that you can do.

-I have seen other strategies where people will grab a credit card on the phone and then that’s the down payment, so if they’re charging $25,000 for a thing they will charge $2,500 as a down payment and then set up the payment plan with that credit card.
-So I’ve seen that happen, too.
-One thing about high-ticket offers that you need to consider is that oftentimes a credit card isn’t going to charge the whole thing, you might need three or four credit cards, you might need to take payments for your professional services.
+I have seen other strategies where people will grab a credit card on the phone.
+Then that’s the down payment.
+If they’re charging $25,000 for a thing they will charge $2,500 as a down payment.
+Set up the payment plan with that credit card.
+I’ve seen that happen, too.
+One thing about high-ticket offers that you need to consider is that oftentimes a credit card isn’t going to charge the whole thing.
+You might need three or four credit cards.
+Also, you might need to take payments for your professional services.
 There might need to be a wire transfer or a contract or a 10-month payment plan.

 There’s a lot of ways to collect the payment.
 One of the interesting ones, I was through a funnel about six months ago and the sales rep didn’t make a pitch verbally.
 They didn’t say anything on the phone, so I listened to a recording of it.
-They didn’t say anything on the phone, and then their pitch on the sales call was, “If you get an email at the end of the day with an invitation to join us, then there will be a link that you can click and then go enroll.”
+They didn’t say anything on the phone.
+Their pitch on the sales call was, “If you get an email at the end of the day with an invitation to join us, then there will be a link that you can click and then go enroll.”